geowarin/electron-hot-loader/README.md

 ## Principle

 Installing `electron-hot-loader` will use [require extensions](https://nodejs.org/api/globals.html#globals_require_extensions)
-(don't pay attention to the deprecation warning, it' just for development, right?) to compile JSX files as your `require` them in your application.
+(don't pay attention to the deprecation warning, it's just for development, right?) to compile JSX files as your `require` them in your application.

 Since we have access to all the compiled components, we can use `esprima` to get the AST of each one.